maxxiimo/the-front-end-manifesto/mobile-on-rails.md

     # http://blog.55minutes.com/2012/01/getting-compass-to-work-with-rails-31-and-32/
     config.assets.precompile << /(^[^_\/]|\/[^_])[^\/]*$/

-([Getting Compass to Work With Rails 3.1 (and 3.2)][Get Compass to Work])
+\- [Getting Compass to Work With Rails 3.1 (and 3.2)][Get Compass to Work]

 *Step 3:* Add the following gem to your Gemfile and then bundle install:

     gem 'mobylette'

-*Step 4:* Add the following line to application_controller.rb:
+*Step 4:* Add the following to application_controller.rb:

     include Mobylette::RespondToMobileRequests
     mobylette_config do |config|
       config[:skip_xhr_requests] = false
     end

-*Step 5:* Add the following to your config/environments/production.rb:
+*Step 5:* Add the following to config/environments/production.rb:

     # Precompile additional assets (application.js, application.css, and all non-JS/CSS are already added)
     config.assets.precompile += %w( modernizr-2.6.2.min.js, jquery.mobile-1.2.0.css )

 And that's it!

+One thing that you may have noticed is that there certainly does seem to be a lot of repetition in our code, two files for almost everything.
+One of the key arguments for Responsive Web Design is the elimination of duplication.
+We will investigate this option thoroughly, but before then let's try one more user agent sniffing solution.

-I like to use [User Agent Switcher][] to test on my browser.
+NOTE: I like to use [User Agent Switcher][] to test on my desktop.
 Give it a try.

-There certainly does seem to be a lot of repetition in our code, two files for almost everything.
-So you know, if a .mobile.haml file is not available, Mobylette will default to a regular .html.haml file.
-I personally like splitting concerns, but I also understand that this may not be the best approach for many projects.
-One of the key arguments for Responsive Web Design is the elimination of duplication.
-We will investigate this option thoroughly, but before then let's try a more advanced agent sniffing solution.

 ### Mobvious